gameroman-npm/infinibrowser/README.md

 # infinibrowser

-A TypeScript-only wrapper for the Infinibrowser API
+A TypeScript wrapper for the Infinibrowser API